Skip to content

 console.log(`Status: ${contract.status}`);

-console.log(`Monthly payment: ${contract.payment.monthlyAmount} SAR`);python
+console.log(`Monthly payment: ${contract.payment.monthlyAmount} SAR`);

 contract = client.contracts.create(